Torres1982/Wipro_Web_View_Android/README.md

 ### Assessment Description:
 Wrap the registration html page created in first assignment in a native Android application.
 Display the page as soon as application loads.
 On click of "Submit" button on the html page, pass the callback from JavaScript to Android Activity.

+### Feature Work:
+1. Store the retrieved values to a local Database.